This post may contain affiliate links. Read the full disclosure here.

 When I first got into house plants, I never even considered that them getting too big would be a problem.

-My concerns lay exclusively with keeping them damn things alive.
+My concerns lay exclusively with keeping them alive full stop.

 And it’s not just a size thing – sometimes a plant is going to grow the way that plant wants to grow, and no amount of tying it to a moss pole will convince it otherwise.